 By this time, Benbow was arguing openly for direct confrontation with government power and using force if necessary to defend the rights to assemble and a free press.
 The influence of fellow Chartist Thomas Spence was apparently responsible for this evolution toward force.

-At sedition trial, Benbow gives 10-hour impassioned speech
+At sedition trial, Benbow gave 10-hour impassioned speech

 With the blessing of the Chartist National Convention of 1839, Benbow began a speaking tour to organize his grand national holiday (strike) for August 1839.
 But the strike was called off in late July when Benbow was arrested.